emorynlp/nlp-research/latex/doc/packages.md

 \usepackage{amsmath}
 ```

-Include the followings if you want no indentation for the enumerate/itemize environments:
+Include the followings if you do not want any indentation for the enumerate/itemize environments:

 ```latex
 \usepackage{enumitem}